 4.2.2.3 Impact of Tracking on Planning and Decisions

 The findings on Table 4.3 shows that most respondents strongly agree that tracking procurement status improves planning and decision-making.
 Specifically, 88 respondents (67.7%) strongly agreed and 28 respondents (21.5%) agreed, totaling 116 respondents (89.2%) with positive perceptions.
 Seven respondents (5.4%) were neutral, while another seven (5.4%) disagreed or strongly disagreed with the statement.
 These results indicate that stakeholders view the availability of real-time procurement data as an essential factor for enhancing managerial and operational planning.
 Having access to up-to-date information about procurement activities enables procurement managers and officials to anticipate resource needs, schedule tasks effectively, and make informed decisions about contract management and supplier engagement.
 This finding is supported by a wide array of literature emphasizing the strategic value of real-time data in public procurement management.
 The OECD (2017) and UNCTAD (2018) reports stress that timely and accurate procurement information is critical for effective governance, allowing decision-makers to respond dynamically to changing needs.
-Empirical studies such as those by Lee and Lee (2020) further highlight how real-time tracking systems improve planning, resource allocation, and risk mitigation by providing actionable insights.
+Empirical studies such as those by Lee and Lee (2020) highlighted how real-time tracking systems improve planning, resource allocation, and risk mitigation by providing actionable insights.
 However, challenges noted in the literature include data quality and system interoperability issues, which can limit the benefits of tracking if not addressed paralleling the small proportion of dissenting views in this study.
 Overall, the findings reinforce the notion that investment in real-time procurement monitoring systems is vital for strengthening planning and decision-making capacities in local government procurement.

 4.2.3 Open Communication

 Open communication between procuring entities and suppliers is crucial for transparency, trust, and effective public procurement.
 In e-procurement systems, structured communication channels enable timely information sharing, clarification of requirements, and resolution of concerns, reducing misunderstandings and enhancing procurement outcomes in Mbeya City Council.
+Tell what to expect….

 Table 4.4 Open Communication